 "Free the child’s potential and you will transform him into the world." – Maria Montessori

 Montessori education supports the development of the whole child, and is an educational approach which is taught in more than 140 countries across the world.
 If you are interested in child development and teaching as a career, then Montessori can offer opportunities to work with children from infancy to adolescence.
-The Association Montessori International (AMI) offers teaching diploma courses which are respected worldwide.
+The Association Montessori Internationale (AMI) offers teaching diploma courses which are respected worldwide.
 AMI is the association which Maria Montessori founded herself to continue her work, and therefore AMI teacher training courses are renowned for their quality, integrity, and authenticity.
 Trainees earn their diploma through successful completion of an intensive training program conducted by an AMI trainer.
 These dedicated master teachers have participated in a rigorous Training of Trainers Program and possess in-depth knowledge and understanding of Montessori principles and applications.
 Most are also consultants and lecturers for Montessori events worldwide.
 The comprehensive training includes educational theory and child developmental psychology, classroom observation, practice teaching, and material preparation.
 All AMI training courses must meet rigorous standards both in content and teaching staff.

 An AMI diploma can lead to a career as a teacher at Montessori private and public schools around the world, a Montessori school administrator or owner, or an AMI consultant or trainer.

 Options for undergraduate and graduate credit are available through colleges and universities affiliated with individual AMI training centers.